Compliance

 A Corporate Group Trusted by Stakeholders

-Daihatsu promotes compliance activities with the aim of becoming a corporate group that is trusted by customers and society as a whole.
-The Internal Control Committee deliberates on the compliance activity plan every fiscal year and relevant operating officers follow up on the activities.
+The GRC Committee deliberates, formulates, and implements compliance activity plans on an annual basis.
+In addition, we have formed committees such as the Security Trade Control Committee and Corporate Safety and Health Committee (the Corporate Safety and Health Labor-Management Council) in order to study specialized issues in each legal field, and each meeting is held regularly by each functional division.
 We also request Daihatsu Group companies to use a self check sheet to check their compliance status and report to Daihatsu.
 Basically it is up to each company to take the initiative in compliance, we are working to raise awareness of compliance of the Group as a whole by supporting Group companies to make improvements based on their circumstances and needs.

 Compliance Activities

-Anti-corruption Initiatives
+Anti-bribery and Anti-corruption Initiatives

 As an anti-corruption measure, Daihatsu has specified in its work rules that employees must not abuse their occupational authorities and clarified the penalties for violators to ensure that all employees engage in anti-corruption activities.
 Business partners are requested to engage in anti-corruption activities under the Supplier CSR Guidelines.
+We also comply with the Toyota Global Anti-Bribery and Anti-Corruption Policy.

 Measures against antisocial forces